 Let us consider some possible causes and solutions.

-It is only those who have become a partaker of God’s nature through faith in the person and finished work of Jesus Christ that possess spiritual potentials or capacities to grow up in all things into Christ (2 Pet.
-1:3-4, 1 John 3:9).
+It is only those who have become a partaker of God’s nature through faith alone in the person and finished work of Jesus Christ that possess the spiritual potentials or capacities to grow up in all things into Christ (2 Pet.
+1:3-4).

-The truth is that there are many people in our churches today who suppose that they are born again because of their regular attendance, faithfulness in tithing and offering, fervency in prayer, full participation in all church activities, compliance with all the church’s doctrines or traditions, or because of the miracles they have received from God.
+The truth is that there are many people in our churches today who suppose that they are born-again because of their regular attendance, faithfulness in tithing and offering, fervency in prayer, full participation in church activities, compliance with church’s doctrines or traditions, or because of the miracles they have received from God.

-Unfortunately, many of our church leaders strengthen and confirm these baseless assumptions of these unregenerate church converts by publicly commending their good but dead works in the church, by praising them for their generous donations, and even giving them special responsibilities in the church, and by honouring and rewarding them with leadership positions or titles in the church.
+Unfortunately, many of our church leaders strengthen and confirm the baseless assumptions of these unregenerate church converts by publicly commending their good but dead works in the church, by praising them for their generous donations, and even giving them special responsibilities in the church, and honouring them with leadership positions or titles in the church.

-It is so sad but true that there are many religious sinners or unregenerate church converts in our churches today ushering the saints into “the house of God”, leading us in spiritual worship and ministering to us in spiritual songs, teaching God’s Word to our children, and worst still, serving as deacons, evangelists, pastors and elders in the church.
+It is so sad but true that there are many religious sinners or unregenerate church converts in our churches today ushering the saints into the house of God, leading us in spiritual worship and ministering to us in spiritual songs, teaching God’s Word to our children, and worst still, serving as deacons, evangelists and elders in the church.